axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

     <th>The potato grower uses the rCoins he got from selling her potatoes to buy a shovel.
 But then she discovers that the town&rsquo;s shovel-maker raised his prices so that he can buy metal and wood to make more shovels.</th>
     <td>
      <p>Yes, that could happen.
 Like it does today.</p>
      <p>Eventually, another shovel-maker would appear and make shovels that people can afford.
-If the expensive shovel make is stubborn, too, he would go out of business.
-Or it coulde happen that the stubborn shovel maker is not so stubborn after all and would ask the new kind in town and the kid would tell him.</p>
+If the expensive shovel maker is stubborn, too, he would go out of business.
+Or it could happen that the stubborn shovel maker is not so stubborn after all and would ask the new kind in town and the kid would tell him.</p>
      <p>They are not competing.</p>
     </td>
    </tr>